tme-osx/TME-AIX/crm/Readme.md

 # Telco Customer VoiceBot

 The app interacts with a specified API endpoint to process user inputs and display responses in a chat-like interface. <br>
-In order to utilize this app please get your access api key from https://maas.apps.prod.rhoai.rh-aiservices-bu.com/
+In order to utilize this app please get your access api key from https://maas.apps.prod.rhoai.rh-aiservices-bu.com/ <br> <br>

+Recipe for Model As a Service: [Link](https://github.com/rh-aiservices-bu/models-aas) <br>

 ## Prerequisites
 - An API key for the Desired Hosted GenAI Model from Model as a Server Backend